UniqueOJ/CalculatorApp/README.md

-Built a Calculator using HTML, CSS and Javascript.
+Created a Calculator using HTML, CSS and Javascript.